rdpunder/LSPS/README.md

 ## Structure of the repository

 ### TABLE 2 and APPENDIX I: Empirical Studies
 In Table 2 of Section 4, we present summary results on differences in Model Confidence Set (MCS) cardinality for α=0.90 and in Table I1 we display the summary results for α=0.75.
 For every subsection, for every weight function, Appendix I includes a separate Table reporting the underlying MCS p-values.
-In directory TABLE_2_AND_APPENDIX_I, we have created the following subdirectories to reproduce all empirical results
+In directory TABLE_2_AND_APPENDIX_I, we have created the following subdirectories to reproduce all empirical results:

 #### RiskManagement
 - Table 2 panel Sec 4.1, I_L